Dover Patrol: History

-The Dover Patrol was first officially established as an independent command on 12 October 1914 in response to the German capture of Antwerp and Zeebrugge, as well as the impending fall of Ostend.
-German possession of Belgian Channel ports and rising activity of U-Boats led the British Admiralty to consider the Dover Straits vital enough to be distinct from the Admiral of Patrols.
+The Dover Patrol was established as an independent command on 12 October 1914 after the German capture of Antwerp, Zeebrugge and the impending fall of Ostend.
+German possession of Belgian Channel ports and rising activity of U-boats led the Admiralty to consider the Dover Straits vital enough to be distinct from the Admiral of Patrols.
 The first actions of the Dover Patrol included bombarding German coastal positions during the Battle of the Yser and defeating a German Navy detachment in the Battle off Texel.

-The Dover Patrol assembled cruisers, monitors, destroyers, armed trawlers and drifters, paddle minesweepers, armed yachts, Motor Launches and Coastal Motor Boats, submarines, seaplanes, aeroplanes and airships.
-With these resources it performed several duties simultaneously in the Southern North Sea and the Dover Straits: carrying out anti-submarine patrols; escorting merchantmen, hospital and troop ships; laying sea-mines and even constructing mine barrages; sweeping up German mines; bombarding German military positions on the Belgian coast and sinking U-boats.
+The Dover Patrol assembled cruisers, monitors, destroyers, naval trawlers and drifters, paddle minesweepers, armed yachts, Motor Launches and Coastal Motor Boats, submarines, seaplanes, aeroplanes and airships.
+With these resources it performed several duties simultaneously in the Southern North Sea and the Dover Straits, carrying out anti-submarine patrols; escorting merchantmen, hospital and troop ships; laying sea-mines and even constructing mine barrages; sweeping up German mines; bombarding German military positions on the Belgian coast and sinking U-boats.
 The Dover patrol was often attacked and took many casualties as in the action of 15 February 1918.

-During the war, the Dover Patrol was maintained by the Dover Engineering Works, an Iron Foundry which employed and housed many hundreds of workers in Dover Town and was managed by Vivian Elkington, nephew of Walter Emden.
-The company still exists today, operating from a reduced premises at Holmestone Road, under the name of Gatic.
+During the war, the Dover Patrol was maintained by the Dover Engineering Works, an Iron Foundry which employed and housed hundreds of workers in Dover Town and was managed by Vivian Elkington, nephew of Walter Emden.
+The company still exists, operating from a reduced premises at Holmestone Road, under the name of Gatic.
 In March 1919 the Dover Patrol was renamed Dover Patrol Force.